- Gaming and Esports

 The Pokémon Go-like app development cost in this approach only includes the Appy Pie product cost.
 Visit their pricing page for details.
 They have multiple pricing plans however only the Platinum plan allows you to use your own branding.
 For start-ups without a development team, this approach allows a quick launch of the app.

-Approach #2: Develop a Pokémon Go-like app using SDKs
+Approach #2: Make a Game like the Pokémon Go app using SDKs

 Option #1: Wikitude AR SDK